MarquitosBR88/odin-recipes/README.md

-Hello, Im doing this current project about recipes, its a very basic project because im started to code recently, so I hope you understand if you see some mistakes.
+Hello, Im doing this current project about recipes, its a very basic project because I started to code recently, so I hope you understand if you see some mistakes.
 Im brazilian and because of that maybe this readme has some grammar mistakes too.